Blazemeter/taurus/site/dat/docs/JMeter.md

 ### Extractors

 Extractors are the objects that attached to request to take a piece of the response and use it in following requests.
 The concept is based on JMeter's extractors.
+The following types of extractors are supported:

+- by regular expression
+- by JSONPath expression
+- by CSS/JQuery selectors
+- by XPath query

-Right now, three types of the extractors are supported: by regular expression, by JSONPath expression and by CSS/JQuery selectors.
-To specify extractors in shorthand form, use following config:
+To specify extractors in shorthand form, use following configuration:

 ```yaml
 ---